-The Risk Control and Management System is based on an adequate definition and assignment of functions and responsibilities at different levels and a series of control and management methodologies, tools and procedures.
-Through this Risk Management System, the Group identifies, monitors and analyses risks on an ongoing basis, defines and, where appropriate, implements, on a case-by-case basis, the measures required to mitigate risks when they materialize.
+The Risk Control and Management System is based on a clear definition and assignment of functions and responsibilities at different levels, supported by a series of methodologies, tools, and control and management procedures.
+Through this Risk Management System, the Group identifies, monitors, and analyzes risks, defining and, where necessary, implementing appropriate measures on a case-by-case basis to mitigate risks as they arise.